e-panourgia/Data-Science-Projects/README.md

     - (ST2) Food hazard and product “vector” detection, predicting the exact hazard and product.

 - `From the table above, it is obcious that the "best" scores in both subtask 1 and sub task 2 is X-Boost with input the text`.
+- Furthermore, it seems that across all scores per title and text, text (te) scores are equal or higher than title (ti).